 Here at Asian Wanderlust, we’ve reached out and negotiated a rate for you guys – if you click on this link, you’ll receive a 10% discount once you’ve booked a dongle!
 That’s a great service for an even greater price.
 What are you waiting for? 🙂

 Website: Ninja WiFi

 Pocket Wifi Japan – Other Recommendations

-At the higher end of the market is Japan Wireless, a company that provides pocket WiFis at premium grade functionality for a premium grade price.
+At the higher end of the market is Japan Wireless, a company that provides pocket WiFis at premium grade functionality.
 If you’re looking for a dongle that doesn’t have a low cap on their downloads, has true unlimited high-speed downloads, can easily connect to 5-6 different devices, and provides a strong internet connection that is reliable (and rarely intermittent), then this is the company to go.
-However, be warned that the price of this dongle is much higher than many of the companies, so be prepared to pay the price for it.

 If you want more tips about traveling to Japan, feel free to check these articles too: Japan Travel Blog.